JohnHofbauer/website/README.md

 Update 0.12

 - Refactoring JS scripts
-- Updated grammer
+- Updated Grammar
+- Parallax fix

 Update 0.12

 - Included the jquery framework
-- added the qr code svg for set to on hover, for each of the contact links
+- Added the qr code svg for set to on hover, for each of the contact links

 # Future Changes

-- add School projects
+- Add School projects
-- add renders from the raytracing class.
+- Add renders from the raytracing class.
-- hack-a-thon projects
+- Hack-a-thon projects
-- add my tryhackme learning - maybe a link to my profile
+- Add my tryhackme learning - maybe a link to my profile
-- add an abstraction for all computer systems
+- Add an abstraction for all computer systems
-- use stacked containers to give the website depth.
+- Use stacked containers to give the website depth.